Rufus Barringer: Civil War

-When North Carolina seceded from the Union in May 1861, Barringer's first loyalty was to his state, even though he'd been opposed to secession.
+When North Carolina seceded from the Union in May 1861, Barringer's first loyalty was to his state, even though he had been opposed to secession.
 He raised a company of 100 horsemen, the "Cabarrus Rangers," who were designated as Company F of the 1st North Carolina Cavalry Regiment with Barringer as their captain.
-The regiment performed picket and scouting duty under J.E.B.
-Stuart during the Peninsula Campaign, the Seven Days Battles, Second Manassas and the Maryland Campaign in 1862.
-Barringer led his company during the 1863 Gettysburg Campaign, where he was severely wounded in the face at the Battle of Brandy Station, an injury that took five months for his recovery.
-He was promoted to major for his gallantry and served in the Bristoe Campaign, where he was slightly wounded on October 14, 1863.
-During the winter, he was promoted to lieutenant colonel and assigned temporary command of the 4th North Carolina Cavalry.
+The regiment performed picket and scouting duty under J. E. B. Stuart during the Peninsula campaign, the Seven Days Battles, Second Manassas and the Maryland campaign in 1862.
+Barringer led his company during the 1863 Gettysburg campaign, where he was severely wounded in the face at the Battle of Brandy Station, an injury that took five months for his recovery.
+He was promoted to major for his gallantry and served in the Bristoe campaign, where he was slightly wounded on October 14, 1863.
+During the winter, he was promoted to lieutenant colonel and assigned temporary command of the 4th North Carolina Cavalry Regiment.

-Barringer was promoted to brigadier general on June 6, 1864, and assigned command of North Carolina's cavalry brigade until his capture during the Battle of Namozine Church in Virginia on April 3, 1865.
+Barringer was promoted to brigadier general on June 6, 1864, and assigned command of North Carolina's cavalry brigade until his capture during the Battle of Namozine Church on April 3, 1865.
 After a brief interview with President Abraham Lincoln behind Union lines at City Point, Virginia, he was sent to Fort Delaware as a prisoner of war.
 Lincoln, a personal friend and former Congressional colleague of Barringer's brother, provided a note to Secretary of War Edwin M. Stanton asking for special treatment for Barringer in captivity.
 Unfortunately, Lincoln's favor backfired.
 After his assassination, Barringer fell under suspicion due to his brief meeting with Lincoln less than two weeks prior.
 He was repeatedly questioned regarding any role he may have played in the conspiracy.
 He wasn't released from custody until late July, months after most other Confederate prisoners had been freed.
 During the war, he had fought in seventy-six engagements and had suffered three separate wounds.

 Post-war

 Barringer returned to North Carolina in August and established a law practice in Charlotte.
 He also owned a tenant farm and helped expand the state's railroad system.

 He married again in 1870, to Margaret Long of Orange County, North Carolina.
 They had one son, Osmond L. Barringer (1878–1961).
 She also helped raise his older children.

 While he mostly did not live in Concord, he is believed to have advised his son Warren Clay Coleman on his businesses and investments.
 He was able to see the ambitious young man succeed and become very wealthy.

 Barringer was a delegate to the 1875 North Carolina Constitutional Convention.
 He unsuccessfully ran for lieutenant governor in 1880 as a Republican, losing to James L. Robinson.
 He retired from his law practice in 1884.
-He became a writer, completing a history of the 9th North Carolina Cavalry.
+He became a writer, completing a history of the 9th North Carolina Cavalry Regiment.

 He died in 1895 and was buried in the Elmwood Cemetery in Charlotte.